amogh2004/amogh2004/README.md

 **Highly interested in Machine Learning and DevOps.**

-- 🌱 I’m currently learning 🤔, well a lot of things!
+- 🌱 I’m currently learning 🤔, well a lot of things;)
 - 👬 I’m looking to collaborate on a project or an internship on Machine Learning / Python Development / Java Development.
 - 💬 Ask me about anything!